MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/analytics-in-editor-debugging.md

 This reference architecture **focuses on the development phase and a small number of users**, gathering data from gameplay sessions and displaying it directly within the game engine - Unreal Engine in this case.
 It provides the fastest response time so your development and QA teams don't have to wait to get results from testing sessions.

+This article will describe the architecture used in [this sample on GitHub](https://github.com/Azure-Samples/gaming-in-editor-telemetry).
+Keep in mind that the code from this reference architecture is only an example for guidance and there may be places to optimize the code before using in a production environment.

 [![In-editor debugging telemetry look and feel](media/analytics/analytics-in-editor-telemetry.png)](media/analytics/analytics-in-editor-telemetry.png)

 ## Architecture diagram